Phases of supersolids in confined dipolar Bose-Einstein condensates: Small particle numbers

 \section{Small particle numbers}

 Following the preceding discussions, supersolidity at smaller particle numbers can be achieved by tightening the longitudinal confinement.
 This is demonstrated in Figs.~\ref{Honeycomb}(a,c), which show the honeycomb state for atom numbers of $4\times 10^4$ and $10^5$, whereby the honeycomb symmetry can be clearly identified despite the small overall size of the system.
-Surprisingly, we find that a decreasing interaction strength leads to a further breaking of the rotational symmetry and the emergence of a striped phase, which neither reflects the rotation symmetry of the trapping potential nor the triangular symmetry of the supersolid ground states in the thermodynamic limit.
-Similar striped supersolid phases have been predicted and observed in BECs with optically induced spin-orbit coupling \cite{PhysRevLett.105.160403,PhysRevLett.107.150403,PhysRevLett.108.225301,Li2017Nature,PhysRevA.102.053308}, but here they emerge without additional symmetry-breaking terms that would determine the orientation of the formed stripes.
+As in section IV we recover that a decreasing interaction strength leads to a further breaking of the rotational symmetry and the emergence of a striped phase, which neither reflects the rotation symmetry of the trapping potential nor the triangular symmetry of the supersolid ground states in the thermodynamic limit.
+Similar striped supersolid phases have been predicted and observed in BECs with optically induced spin-orbit coupling \cite{PhysRevLett.105.160403,PhysRevLett.107.150403,PhysRevLett.108.225301,Li2017Nature,PhysRevA.102.053308} as well as optical feedback-systems~\cite{baio2021multiple}.
+Here they emerge without additional symmetry-breaking terms that would determine the orientation of the formed stripes.

 The required increase of the trapping frequency to lower the required particle number, however, entails an increase of the atomic density.
 The associated growth of three-body losses will eventually limit the experimental observability of these states under the conditions discussed above.
 As we shall see below, different trap geometries make it possible to alleviate this limitation.
 To be specific, we consider a simple potential of the form